cycfi/artist/README.md

 Artist is designed with these requirements in mind:

 1. It should be open source with a liberal, non-viral license.
-2. It should be very easy to build and incorporate in any target application or library.
+2. It should be very easy to build and incorporate in a target application, plugin, or library.
 3. It should be ready for HDPI displays.
 4. It should have a very lean and easy to use API, using modern C++, with standardized behavior across multiple platforms and graphics backend.
-5. It should aim for high performance and smooth user-interaction.
+5. It should aim for high performance for smooth user-interaction in GUIs.
 6. It should leverage modern graphic elements such as transparencies and path effects such as shadows and glows.